 Ok you’ve walked or stumbled down the jetway and have reached the plane, with your wheel-on, er, carry-on.

 At this point, you really need to proceed expediently to your seat, and get yourself out of the way of people behind you.
 If you can’t figure out what combo of letters and numbers on your boarding pass is your seat number, I am really not amused.
 There are only one or two truly critical pieces of info on your boarding pass: your seat if assigned, and your boarding group (if not boarding by rows).
 If you can’t figure out which one is which, then perhaps you’re in that group of people who shouldn’t be travelling.
 Or you should have asked the gate agent before you got this far.

-Do not wait until you get to your seat to unzip your wheel-on bag and start rummaging around for your book or iPad.
+Do not wait until you get to your seat to unzip your wheel-on bag and start rummaging around for your book or iPad or kindle.
 You should have had that thing pre-staged for quick retrieval.

 As for that luggage you brought with you, here’s a big tip.
 If you can’t pick it up at all, it isn’t a carry-on.
 If you can’t lift it over your head, you should have checked it.
 I actually think wheeled bags have done more to ruin travel than almost any other travel development.
 They allow people to pack more crap than they need, because there’s seemingly no penalty – anybody can drag a bag around behind them.
 Take only what you can carry, and I guarantee more of you would be carrying a lot less.
 (I would say hurray to Venice, Italy, for recently (fall 2014) banning people dragging wheeled suitcases behind them – but the story turned out to be false, or Italian authorities caved after a tidal wave of complaints.)